 Why Need Child Theme?

 The WordPress child theme can be regarded as the cloned parent theme.
 It has all the functionalities of the parent one, and can be modified, changed, and optimized freely.
+It is always used when you are looking to tweak or customize an existing WordPress template, but worry that you may lose its custom and built-in style.
 To be honest, having a child theme created is the safest way to customize your WordPress theme.
 Check the reasons in the following.

 - To achieve a better final effect and performance, the original theme designers may update the theme sometimes without notifying their users.
 In this case, if you only customize the parent theme, then all the changes and efforts will be erased when it is updated.
 With a child theme, however, you don’t need to worry about this.
 This is because you will have a separate theme file that will not be affected by anyone else except you.